PaleAlex/cover-letter/README.md

 * Ruby version 2.7.3

- My Cover letter and cv to apply for TeamSystem open positions :)
+ Here you find my cv and Cover Letter to apply for your open positions.
+If you README, please give me a chance :)